betterscientificsoftware/bssw.io/CuratedContent/VibeCodeInCOrAssembly.md

 "*Programming languages are for humans, not computers*" is a fact that is easy to forget when you spend a lot of time writing in one of those languages in order to get a computer do to something interesting or solve a problem.
-Over the history of computing we (humans) have created quite a few languages for programming computers, generally moving in the direction away from the machine language computers natively work in, towards a language that is easier for humans to understand and be effective in.
+Over the history of computing, we (humans) have created quite a few languages for programming computers, generally moving in the direction away from the machine language in which computers natively work toward a language that is easier for humans to understand and use.

-Now with AI models allowing us to Vibe Code by writing in our native spoken language and the AI generates the results of our requests in a programming language, Stephen Ramsay's blog post above asks the question: "*Why vibe code with a language that has human convenience and ergonomics in view?*", why not have the AI write in C, or for that matter machine language?
+Now with AI models allowing us to *vibe code* by writing in our native spoken language and the AI generates the results of our requests in a programming language, Stephen Ramsay's blog post asks the question: "*Why vibe code with a language that has human convenience and ergonomics in view?*", why not have the AI write in C, or for that matter machine language?
 Or maybe we want to come up with a "Vibe-Oriented Programming language" (VOP) that makes it easier for us to express ideas to the AI as opposed to a compiler?

-Ramsay asserts a couple of interesting ideas, not without some controversy (addressed in the article), that are perhaps even more surprising and obvious than programming languages are for humans not machines.
+Ramsay asserts a couple of interesting ideas, not without some controversy (addressed in the article), that are perhaps even more surprising and obvious than programming languages are for humans, not machines.

 <!---